Aris Garro PEM-CRC Research Prize

 Mentorship from experienced PEM researchers

-In-kind access to the PEM CRC Data-Center at the Baylor College of Medicine, which supports development of data-use agreements, data dictionaries, data aggregation and data cleaning
+In-kind access to the PEM CRC Data Center at the Baylor College of Medicine, which supports development of data-use agreements, data dictionaries, data aggregation and data cleaning

 Letters of Support for extramural grant applications (if needed)

-Initial submissions for review (either for the Research Prize, following the Call for Proposals, or off-cycle review) consist of a 2-page initial concept proposal, which is evaluated by the Steering Committee.
-The format for the initial proposal should include:
+Initial submissions for review (either for the Research Prize, following the Call for Proposals, or off-cycle review) consist of a 2-page concept proposal, which is evaluated by the Steering Committee.

 Cover Page: